syncfusion-content/xamarin-docs/Xamarin/SfListView/Scrolling.md

 * End: Scrolls a specific item to be positioned at the end of the view.
 * Center: Scrolls a specific item to be positioned at the center of the view.

-You can also scroll to specified data in `SfListView` by using [ScrollTo](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ScrollTo.html) method.
+You can also scroll to specified data in `SfListView` using the [ScrollTo](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ScrollTo.html) method.

 {% tabs %}
 {% highlight c# %}